pablo12222/Engineering-thesis/README.md

 adaptation of pump performance to operational requirements.
 The device operates in two modes: automatic and manual.
 As part of the thesis, functional tests will be conducted using available measurement instruments and voltage generators to verify the correct operation and compliance of the device with the design assumptions.
+The task is carried out in accordance with the guidelines and for the purposes of BELIMO - BELIMO Siłowniki S.A.